marijnh/Eloquent-JavaScript/08_error.md

 without being caught, it gets handled by the environment.
 What this means differs between environments.
 In browsers, a description of the error typically gets written to the JavaScript console (reachable through the browser's Tools or Developer menu).
-In Node, which is more careful about data corruption, the whole process is stopped.
+Node.js, the browserless JavaScript environment we will discuss in [Chapter 20](20_node.html), is more careful about data corruption.
+It aborts the whole process when an unhandled exception occurs.

 {{index crash, "error handling"}}